Wayneoween/dnd5e_story_hotdq/_glossary/emerald_enclave.md

          margin-left: 1rem;
          margin-bottom: 1rem;'/>

-The Emerald Enclave is a far-ranging group that opposes threats to the natural world and helps others survive the many perils of the wild.
+The {% include glossary_link.html title="Emerald Enclave" %} is a far-ranging group that opposes threats to the natural world and helps others survive the many perils of the wild.
 A ranger might be hired to lead a caravan through a treacherous mountain pass or the frozen tundra of Icewind Dale.
 A druid might volunteer to help a small village prepare for a long, brutal winter.
 Barbarians and witches who live like hermits most of the year might defend a town against marauding orcs or barbarians.
-Members of the Emerald Enclave know how to survive, and more importantly, they want to help others do the same.
+Members of the {% include glossary_link.html title="Emerald Enclave" %} know how to survive, and more importantly, they want to help others do the same.
 They are not opposed to civilization or progress, but they strive to prevent civilization and the wilderness from destroying one another.